noirello/pyorc/docs/api.rst

     :param TypeDescription|str schema: the ORC schema of the file.
     :param int batch_size: the batch size for the ORC file.
     :param int stripe_size: the stripes size in bytes.
+    :param int row_index_stride: the size of the row index stride.
     :param CompressionKind compression: the compression kind for the ORC file.
     :param CompressionStrategy compression_strategy: the compression